-Gardening is so many things but mainly it is a glorious employment of the senses.
-Sight, taste, touch, and smell – there’s so much to enjoy and experience.
+Gardening is so many things but mainly it is glorious employment of the senses.
+Sight, taste, touch, and smell of fragrant flowers – there’s so much to enjoy and experience.

 Smell, which sounds more romantic when you call it “fragrance”, has got to be one of the most rewarding and important of those.
 Obvious choices include roses and lilacs as well as honeysuckle, magnolia, lilies, and many more.